 The final exam is mandatory and cumulative.
-It will be on Friday May 7 .
+You can take it on Friday May 7.
 The only way to take the final exam at another time is to request a change through the Department of Registration and Records, 1000 Harris Hall.